-The Council for Accreditation of Counseling and Related Programs (CACREP), a specialized accrediting body recognized by the Commission on Higher Education Accreditation (CHEA), has conferred accreditation on the following: Clinical Mental Health Counseling (MA), School Counseling (MA) and Counselor Education (PhD).
+The Council for Accreditation of Counseling and Related Programs (CACREP), a specialized accrediting body recognized by the Commission on Higher Education Accreditation (CHEA), has conferred accreditation on the following degree programs: Clinical Mental Health Counseling (MA), School Counseling (MA), Rehabilitation Counseling (MA), and Counselor Education (PhD) degrees.
 The Council on Rehabilitation Education (CORE), also recognized by CHEA, has conferred accreditation for Rehabilitation Counseling (MA).

 Cohort admission decisions are made annually.
-Admission to pursue a doctoral degree in Counselor Education is a two-step procedure.
 Regular admission to the Graduate School is the initial step for those seeking the doctoral degree.
-Within this step, students are engaged in post-master's study and are subject to scrutiny and review by program faculty for their suitability for doctoral study.
 Statement of purpose and letters of recommendation consistent with goals of the program, entrance exam scores (300 or above on the GRE or at least the 50 percentile on the MAT), and a GPA of 3.0 on a 4.0 scale are needed for regular admission.